tnagler/website/content/vacancies/index.md

   * Teaching assistance for courses in mathematics and statistics

 ### Requirements
-  * Strong mathematical background (MSc in mathematics, statistics, or similar)
+  * Strong mathematical background (MSc in mathematics or comparable)
   * Keen interest in theoretical and computational aspects of statistics
   * Good programming skills in R, Python, or C++
   * Excellent spoken and written English